 Choosing the right MIDI controller

-What is a MIDI Controller?
+Even Fruit can be a MIDI Controller?

-Computers, Digital Audio Workstations (DAW), and Virtual Instruments (VST) all use MIDI messages to communicate sound to each other.
+Computers, Digital Audio Workstations (DAW), and Virtual Instruments (VST) all use MIDI messages to communicate with each other.

 Digital Work Station (DAW)

 A digital audio workstation is a fancy way of saying “music production software.”
 This extends to programs like AVID Pro Tools, Ableton Live, Apple Logic, Propellerhead Reason, FL Studio, and many more.

 Most controllers aren’t built with a specific DAW in mind, unless they’re purposely designed for a single DAW and feature specialized, out-of-the-box functionality.
 Ableton’s Push controller modeled for LIVE is a good example of this exception.